frank-ops/thejasfranklin_ldp/README.md

-Alice and Bob are playing a game on a sequence a1,a2,…,an of length n.
+:w:Alice and Bob are playing a game on a sequence a1,a2,…,an of length n.
 They move in turns and Alice moves first.
 In the turn of each player, he or she should select an integer and remove it from the sequence.
 The game ends when there is no integer left in the sequence.